PlumpMath/javelin-old/README.md

-# waffle
+# javelin

-A Flapjax implementation in ClojureScript.
+A Functional Reactive Programming library for ClojureScript.

 ## Usage